nnamu-cl/Riona-AI-Agent/docs/index.md

 ## 📖 Documentation Sections

+### Instagram Agent Development
+- **[Developer Introduction](instagram-agent/developer-introduction.md)** - Complete developer guide and codebase map for the Instagram agent
+- **[How Scheduling and Delays Work](instagram-agent/scheduling-delays.md)** - Understanding the timing mechanisms that make the agent safe and human-like
+- **[Content Generation & Decision Making](instagram-agent/content-generation.md)** - How the agent decides what content to create, write, and post

 ### For New Developers
 - **[Quick Start](getting-started/quick-start.md)** - Get running fast
 - **[Installation Guide](getting-started/installation.md)** - Detailed setup instructions